pascallaliberte/sharpen.page/_posts/2020-03-06-selling-when-times-are-rough.md

   - 2019-06-20-i-dont-know-if-my-page-is-good
   - 2019-04-26-writing-outreach-cold-emails-the-basic-lessons-to-get-started
 excerpt:
   Selling in rough times is like selling in good times, only the fundamentals are way more important.
 In short, people just want to make progress, and selling is about being helpful.
 But when times are risky, risk is top of mind.
-So might as well get closer to the buyer and make the risk more symmetric...
+So might as well get closer to the buyer and make the risk more symmetrical...
 ---

 I don't know if the product you're thinking of building will sell when markets get shaky.